azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 <img alt="Effective org Policy Evaluation" src="../Images/07_OrgPolicy_Installation.PNG" />

-If you note the output, at the end of execution, an 'iwr' command line will be printed to the console.
+If you note section 3 of the command output , an 'iwr' command line is printed to the console.
 This command leverages the org-specific installation script from the storage account for installing AzSK.
 You can run this IWR followed by some scan commands (GSS/GRS) to see org policy in effect in your local.